Keynecta/keynecta.com/content/about.md

       - heading: Michael A. Parins
         job_title: President
         body: >-
-          Embarking on a life journey shaped by challenges, Michael A. Parins defied odds, drawing from his street-smart education to carve a unique path.
+          Embarking on a life journey shaped by challenges, Michael defied odds, drawing from his street-smart education to carve a unique path.
 Early on, Mike entered sales with vigor, always emphasizing the value of people.
 His journey includes leading sales for Jaws of Life in Iowa, spearheading a startup with a $38 million revenue and later, influencing education.
 Retirement proved elusive for Mike.
 After multiple attempts, he co-founded a safety and environmental consulting company, delivering expertise to key industries.
 Now, at 80, Mike's